Textualize/textual/docs/tutorial.md

 !!! info

-    The dialect of CSS used in Textual is greatly simplified over web based CSS and much easier to learn.
+    The dialect of CSS used in Textual is greatly simplified over web based CSS and easier to learn.

 CSS makes it easy to iterate on the design of your app and enables [live-editing](./guide/devtools.md#live-editing) &mdash; you can edit CSS and see the changes without restarting the app!